ADSL and VDSL use copper wiring to deliver broadband services to households and businesses around New Zealand.

+ADSL stands for Asymmetric Digital Subscriber Line.
+Due to its accessibility, this is the most commonly available broadband type in New Zealand.
 In terms of speed, ADSL may not meet the requirements of more internet reliant households.
-Depending on a number of factors including your provider and location, download speeds can reach up to 24Mbps.
+Depending on several factors including your provider and location, download speeds can reach up to 24Mbps.

 This level of speed is adequate for basic internet usage such as simple web browsing but if you are downloading or streaming media, it is recommended that you upgrade to VDSL or Fibre.

+Simply enter your location and broadband usage requirements to compare the top broadband providers in New Zealand.
 As performance is 5 times faster than ADSL for downloads and 10 times faster for uploads, it is highly recommended that you make the switch to VDSL.

+VDSL delivers a better overall internet experience compared to standard ADSL.
 For some households, VDSL can also be a better option than opting to upgrade to a basic Ultrafast Broadband plan.

 Fibre broadband is the fastest internet available in New Zealand.
 It is now available in the majority of households.
-Fibre broadband speeds can range from as low as 30 download and 10 upload to as fast as 950 download and 500 upload.
+Fibre broadband speeds can range from as low as 30 download and 10 upload to as fast as 950Mbps download and 500Mbps upload.
 If you want a reliable and fast connection, then you need to switch to fibre broadband today.
 You can check out our different fibre broadband providers here.

 Whether you’re looking for the cheapest broadband deal or an internet plan with no contract, compare our broadband providers here.